eljefe303030/Melius/DRAFT3.0_README.md

 5. [No XP Soundeffect](https://www.nexusmods.com/starfield/mods/4271) This mod disables the sound effect played when gaining XP in game.
 6. [Silent Sounds - Immersive Gameplay - Selective](https://www.nexusmods.com/starfield/mods/664) Removes Level Up, Location Discover, Mission related, Skill Magazine read and similar sounds.
 Intended for a more immersive gameplay.
 7. [Starfield Epic Theme Menu Replacer by CJMusic](https://www.nexusmods.com/starfield/mods/2810) Replaces The Main Menu Theme with the "Starfield Epic Theme" composed by CJMusic. **you'll also need to disable the mod 'Melius - Main Menu Music [MELIUS DEFAULT]' in '08 AUDIO & MUSIC'**
+8. [Vanilla Plus Main Theme - Into the Starfield](https://www.nexusmods.com/starfield/mods/14312?tab=files) An epic version of the Starfield main theme, "Into the Starfield".
+Perfect for that vanilla+ modded playthrough! **you'll also need to disable the mod 'Melius - Main Menu Music [MELIUS DEFAULT]' in '08 AUDIO & MUSIC'**

 **09.1 LUT RESOURCES**
 1. [Gravity LUT - No Color Filters](https://www.nexusmods.com/starfield/mods/1871) Alternative LUT, "hand crafted to deliver true to life colors and luminance." **only enable one LUT mod at a time**